 After Becket averts trial and climbs the stairs, he is followed by a baron who draws his sword.
 Becket is standing with his left side angled towards him, but after the cut to long as he leaves the room, Becket is clearly angled towards him with his right side.

 Henry's court is depicted as being in England.
-In fact, Henry II's primary residence and capital was Chinon, nearly 300 kilometers southwest of Paris.
-England was only one land in Henry's empire, which included most of modern-day France.
+In fact, Henry II's primary residence and capital was Chinon, nearly 186 miles (300 kilometers) southwest of Paris.
+England was only one land in Henry's empire, which included most of modern day France.

 Contrary to one of the film's central plot lines, Thomas Becket was a Norman (Thomas Bequet), not a Saxon.
 Jean Anouilh admitted he discovered this after having finished his play, having based it on the outdated 1825 work "The History of the Conquest of England by the Normans", by Augustin Thierry; but he decided that it made a better story the way he had written it.